 Moreover, from the responsibility cycle, the project manager should be responsible for the completion of a project, and then seamlessly switch to another project.
 However, the product manager should grow with the product, along with countless items.

 4. Project Manager Vs. Product Manager - Relations

 The product managers and project managers in fact work in a very close relationship, and it's hard to set them apart from each other.
-For instance, e product manager needs to collaborate with the project manager under the relevant progress to ensure the project can meet the final quality and quantity on time.
+For instance, the e product manager needs to collaborate with the project manager under the relevant progress to ensure the project can meet the final quality and quantity on time.

-In practice, the division of product manager and project manager is clear in the large-sized company; but the two positions are usually undertook by the same people in the small to medium-sized companies in order to save manpower and communication cost.
+In practice, the division of product manager and project manager is clear in the large-sized company; but the two positions are usually undertaken by the same people in the small to medium-sized companies in order to save manpower and communication costs.
 Of course, neither the project manager or the product manager, they both should keep learning and make continuous progress in order to adapt to progress in job requirements and market.
 As all is known, only change never changes always the time.
 If you have thoughts to share with us on this topic, please comment below, thanks!

 In- house content editor, specialize in SEO content writing.
 She is a fruit lover and visionary person.